igarashi50/w3c-dash/README.md

 > **Recommended:**
 >
-> The public "W3C Dash" is available at the official GitHub Pages site:
+> The public "W3C Dash" is available at the GitHub Pages site of this repo:
 > [https://igarashi50.github.io/w3c-dash/](https://igarashi50.github.io/w3c-dash/)
 >
-> This site provides up-to-date statistics based on regularly fetched data snapshots.
+> This site provides up-to-date statistics based on weekly fetched data snapshots.
 For most users, we recommend using this hosted version.

 If you want to run locally or update the data yourself:
 1. Fetch the latest data: